-Zaki Lakhani '20 competed at the World's Individual Speech and Debate championships
+Zaki Lakhani '20 competes at the World's Individual Speech and Debate championships

 From Thursday, April 11 to Tuesday, April 16 Zaki Lakhani ’20 represented STS and Canada at the 31st World’s Individual Debating and Public Speaking Championships held at Branksome Hall, an independent girl’s school in Toronto.
 This year, 160 students competed representing 12 countries including Australia, Bermuda, Canada, China, Cyprus, Hong Kong, Lithuania, South Africa, South Korea, United Kingdom and United States.
 Students must enter four categories including Persuasive Speech, Impromptu Speaking, Interpretive Reading of Prose or Poetry and Parliamentary Debate.
 The students ranking in the round robin determines if students advance to the finals.